openhwgroup/cva6/docs/01_cva6_user/Programmer_View.rst

 CV64A6 supports the RISC-V **Sv39** virtual memory when the ``MMUEn`` parameter is set to 1 (and ``Xlen`` is set to 64).

+By default, CV32A6 and CV64A6 are in RISC-V **Bare** mode. **Sv32** or **Sv39** are enabled by writing ``stap[0]`` register bit to 1.

+When the ``MMUEn`` parameter is set to 0, CV32A6 and CV64A6 are always in RISC-V **Bare** mode; ``stap[0]`` remains at 0.

+*This section needs to be completed with limitations and interpretations of the RISC-V specification as implemented in CVA6.*

+Notes for the integrator:

-The virtual memory is implemented by a memory management unit (MMU) that accelerates the translation from virtual memory addresses (as handled by the core) and physical memory addresses.
-The MMU integrable transaction lookaside buffers (TLB) and a hardware page table walker (PTW).
+* The virtual memory is implemented by a memory management unit (MMU) that accelerates the translation from virtual memory addresses (as handled by the core) to physical memory addresses.
+The MMU integrates translation lookaside buffers (TLB) and a hardware page table walker (PTW).
 The number of instruction and data TLB entries are configured with ``InstrTlbEntries`` and ``DataTlbEntries``.

-Note that the CV32A6 memory will evolve to feature micro-TLB and shared TLB.
+* The CV32A6 MMU will evolve with a microarchitectural optimization featuring two levels of TLB: level 1 TBL (sized by ``InstrTlbEntries`` and ``DataTlbEntries``) and a shared level 2 TLB.
+This optimization remains to be implemented in CV64A6.
+The optimization has no consequences on the programmer's view.

+* The addition of the hypervisor support will come with **Sv39x4** virtual memory that is not yet documented here.

 Memory Alignment
 ----------------